auth0/Auth0.swift/EXAMPLES.md

 credentialsManager.enableBiometrics(withTitle: "Touch to Login")
 ```

+> **Note**
-> 💡 You need a real device to test biometric authentication.
+> You need a real device to test biometric authentication.
 Biometrics are not available in simulators.

 If needed, you can specify a particular `LAPolicy` to be used.
 For example, you might want to support Face ID or Touch ID, but also allow fallback to passcode.